Chatatata/be-focus/README.md

-# be Focus
+# be focus
-be Focus is an iOS application for helping to focus while working.
+be focus is an iOS application that aims to cure phone addiction by playing a tree growing game.

 # Application Description